JKiddu/PigGame-Dice-Game-/README.md

 - The player can choose to 'Hold', which means that his ROUND score gets added to his GLBAL score.
 After that, it's the next player's turn
 - The first player to reach 100 points on GLOBAL score wins the game
 - Custom rules:
-    - A player looses his ENTIRE score when he/she rolls two 6 in a row.
+    1. A player looses his ENTIRE score when he/she rolls two 6 in a row.
 After that, it's the next player's turn.
+(Commented)
+    2. Input field where players can set the winning score, so that they can change the predefiend score of 100.
+(Live)
+    3. Another dice to mix things up.
+(Live)

+Custom rules 1 and 3 do not work together (you can contribute if you want all 3), so make sure either one is running else the code will not run as expected.
+Final build has custom rules 2 and 3 deployed.
+Hope you enjoy the game!

 ## Reference
 [Jonas Schmedtmann](https://www.udemy.com/course/the-complete-javascript-course/)